shenek/django-mojeid-auth/README.rst

 Registration
 ------------
-To register an existing user to MojeID a registration form is generated and redirected to mojeid registration page.
+To register an existing user to mojeID a registration form is generated and redirected to mojeid registration page.
 Only the attributes marked with use_for_registration=True are passed.

-After the registration MojeID server tries to connect to the server and notify it that the registration work well and the existing user can be associated with MojeID account.
+After the registration mojeID server tries to connect to the server and notify it that the registration work well and the existing user can be associated with mojeID account.
 This procedure is called Assertion.

 Assertion